 By far, the most endearing thing I took away from the Associate Teacher position was being a safe haven for struggling students.
 Only a few students would ask questions during the lesson.
 The majority waited for a "safe" moment to get one-on-one help without drawing attention to themselves.
 With the lead teacher always being busy, the really struggling kids just didn't even try.
 But if I sat down and gave them my undivided attention, they usually made the effort to see if they could master the task.
 Being free to focus on one student at a time enabled me to save several students from failing the class.

 For example, Dennis could not stay awake during class unless he was talking.
 His choice of off-topic questions and comments inspired other students to make fun of him, but he fought back like a trooper.
 He was registered as having a learning disability and ADHD, and failing the lowest-level science available.
 I offered to tutor him after school, and I found a brilliant mind beneath that goofy exterior.
 All I had to do was ask him the right questions, and he found his way to the right answers.
 During test times, I made sure he sat on a stool instead of a chair to help him stay awake.
-His mother wrote me a sweet email to thank me, but I couldn't help but chalk it up to my availability as a token teacher with no real responsibilities.
+His mother wrote me a sweet email to thank me, but I couldn't help but chalk it up to my availability.

 Another memorable student was a senior in a class full of freshmen.
 Jonathan did no work at all and read novels during class, even though he would not graduate high school without that science credit.
 The lead teacher was too overwhelmed with the large class to do anything about it, so I took on the mission.
 At first I pleaded with him.
 Then I threatened to take his novel away.
 Then I sent him to his counselor for refusing to give me the novel.
 We battled for much of the year, and I let him read after he finished his class work.
 He never did a stitch of homework, claiming his mother would beat him if he did homework at home because that meant he didn't perform well enough at school.
 I didn't know what to do with that except let him know that it was a hard story to believe.
 I got the priviledge of teaching the last chapter of the year, and the main assignment was an at-home project due after seniors' last day.
 My boy stopped coming to school, and I was worried he would fail the class for not turning in the last assignment; he was barely passing by a fraction of a percent.
 Lo and behold, his work was in my mailbox on the due date, and it was one of the best projects I graded.
 A few days later, I watched him receive his high school diploma.